taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

 Fourth, you can implement the story saga that encapsulates the API request.
-It uses the native fetch API of the browser ti retrieve the stories from the Hacker News endpoint.
-In your `handleFetchStories()` generator function, that is used in your too saga, you can use the `yield` statement to write asynchronous code as it would be synchronous code.
-As long as the promise from the Hacker News request doesn't resolve, the next line of code after the `yield` state will not be evaluated.
-When you finally have the result from the API request, you can use the `put()` effect to dispatch an action.
+It uses the native fetch API of the browser to retrieve the stories from the Hacker News API endpoint.
+In your `handleFetchStories()` generator function, that is used in your root saga, you can use the `yield` statement to write asynchronous code as it would be synchronous code.
+As long as the promise from the Hacker News request doesn't resolve (or reject), the next line of code after the `yield` state will not be evaluated.
+When you finally have the result from the API request, you can use the `put()` effect to dispatch another action.

 {title="src/sagas/story.js",lang="javascript"}
 ~~~~~~~~